Bigbabi1999/holbertonschool-higher_level_programming/python-import_modules/README.md

-Hello i want to have a ppsh 41 for Waffen SS
+Hello i want to have a ppsh 41 for Waffen SS or USSR Guard unit